 Here’s Wheaton showcasing that breakaway speed by taking the opening kickoff against Wylie High School to the house.

 Wheaton has unsurprisingly torched opposing high school defenses.
 He helped end Garland Lakeview Centennial’s 15-game losing streak to Rowlett by rushing for 241 yards and four touchdowns back in 2019.

 Wheaton rushed for 1,142 rushing yards and 15 touchdowns during his junior season, according to statistics kept by the Dallas Morning News.

 You might say he has a knack for finding the end zone, like he did for a 14-yard touchdown against North Garland in September.

-After rushing for more than 1,100 yards and 14 touchdowns as a sophomore, Wheaton is on-pace to break through and put up monster numbers during his senior season in 2020.
+After rushing for more than 1,100 yards and 14 touchdowns as a sophomore, Wheaton was on-pace to break through and put up monster numbers during his senior season in 2020 before it was canceled due to COVID-19.
 With major offers on the table and the college football world watching, Texas RB Camar Wheaton will be able to pick pretty much any college in the country to take his talents to.